rafaguedes/holdingbutton/README.md

 # Holding Button
-Holding button component to be used instead a confirm dialog
+Holding button component to be used instead a confirm dialog with callback when this is finished!

-I'm in process to publish this library with Maven Repository.
+I'm in process to publish this library with Maven Repository.<br />
 When it's not finished, i'm making this available like local library.

 ## Sample Example